-- vm.dirty_ratio: This setting specifies the percentage of system memory that can be occupied by "dirty" data before flushing the cache to disk.
+Setting Description AZG Profile Change vm.dirty_ratio Specifies the percentage of system memory that can be occupied by "dirty" data before flushing the cache to disk.
 Dirty data are pages in memory that have been updated and do not match what is stored on disk.
-The AnzoGraph tuned profile reduces vm.dirty_ratio to 2% to increase the frequency with which the system cache is flushed. - vm.swappiness: This setting controls the tendency of the kernel to move processes out of physical memory and onto the swap disk.
+Reduces vm.dirty_ratio to 2% to increase the frequency with which the system cache is flushed. vm.swappiness Controls the tendency of the kernel to move processes out of physical memory and onto the swap disk.
 A value of 0 means the kernel avoids swapping processes out of physical memory for as long as possible.
 A value of 100 tells the kernel to aggressively swap processes out of physical memory to the swap disk.
-The AnzoGraph tuned profile sets vm.swappiness to 30. - vm.max_map_count: This setting sets the limit on the maximum number of memory map areas a process can use.
-Since AnzoGraph is memory intensive, it may reach the default maximum map count of 65535 and be shut down by the operating system.
-The tuned profile increases vm.max_map_count to 2097152. - transparent_hugepages: This setting controls whether Transparent Huge Pages (THP) is enabled or disabled system-wide.
-When THP is enabled system-wide, it can dramatically degrade AnzoGraph performance.
-So the AnzoGraph tuned profile disables THP by setting transparent_hugepages to never.
+Sets vm.swappiness to 30. vm.max_map count Sets the limit on the maximum number of memory map areas a process can use.
+Since AnzoGraph is memory intensive, it may reach the default Increases vm.max_map_count to 2097152.